Election takeaways: No sweep for the Republicans after all

 IS FLORIDA STILL A SWING STATE?

 Gov. Ron DeSantis and Sen. Marco Rubio, both Republicans, offer the latest evidence that Florida is becoming increasingly red.
-The two soared to early reelection victories Tuesday, both winning Miami-Dade County, which Democrat Hillary Clinton carried by 29 percentage points in 2016.
+They soared to early reelection victories Tuesday, both winning Miami-Dade County, which Democrat Hillary Clinton carried by 29 percentage points in 2016.

 Florida has been a classic battleground.
 It twice helped propel Barack Obama to the White House.
 But the state, where the number of registered Democrats exceeded Republicans in 2020, has shifted increasingly to the right.
 That’s thanks to GOP inroads with Hispanic voters, as well as an influx of new residents, including many retirees, drawn to its lack of an income tax as well as its sunny weather.